November 21, 2025

 It’s a masterclass in planning, sequencing, and capability-building — not just entertainment.

 If Queensland can build a similarly balanced annual event portfolio, it can forge a legacy that delivers economic and industry benefit long after the Olympic flame goes out.
+There are plenty of opportunities for Queensland to execute such a strategy.

 If we want a local industry ready to deliver Brisbane 2032 at a world-class standard, we must start now: